-The use of certain proven and tested solution patterns is the third issue to be addressed when answering the initial question of this article.
+The use of certain proven and tested solution patterns is the third criterion for the definition of an application-specific Design Methodology.

 2.5 Property-Driven Development (PDD)

 Based on the considerations on the new approach to modelling products (CPM, sections 2.1 to 2.4), now the consequences for the modelling of product development processes are presented.
 The product development process can be seen as an activity which, in principle ("strategically"), follows the synthesis model according to fig. 3 but has in between ("tactically") many analysis steps according to fig. 2.
 During the process - in every synthesis step - ever more characteristics of the product are established and their values assigned, in parallel - by means of the analysis steps - ever more and ever more precise information of the product's properties/behaviour is generated.